Web Programming

 If you are interested in this career pathway, you may choose to select from the Foundation or Recommended course electives listed below.
 Foundation courses form the foundational knowledge and skills for this pathway.
 If you can only select a few electives, then choose from the Foundation courses.
 The Recommended courses are very relevant, but not as foundational to this career pathway.

 The Career Pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
-All students get an MLIS degree.
+All graduating students receive an MLIS degree.

 Required Courses: